ReveRoyl/ReveRoyl.github.io/source/_posts/master project.md

 # June 25th

-try Mnet (was used to predict the Alzheimer's disease by Aoe .etc)
+to try Mnet (was used to predict the Alzheimer's disease by Aoe .etc)

 > Aoe, J., Fukuma, R., Yanagisawa, T. *et al.* Automatic diagnosis of neurological diseases using MEG signals with a deep neural network. *Sci Rep* **9,** 5057 (2019). https://doi.org/10.1038/s41598-019-41500-xz